 Pathei-Mathos

 The Greek term πάθει μάθος (pathei-mathos) derives from The Agamemnon of Aeschylus (written c.
-458 BCE), and can be interpreted, or translated, as meaning learning from adversary, or wisdom arises from (personal) suffering; or personal experience is the genesis of true learning.
+458 BCE), and can be translated as learning from adversary, and thus interpreted as implying that wisdom arises from (personal) suffering and that personal experience is the genesis of true learning.

-Hence, in many ways, this is an enlightened – a very human – view, and is rather in contrast to the faith and revelation-centred view of Judaism, Islam, and the Nazarenes.
+In many ways this is an enlightened – a very human – view, and is rather in contrast to the faith and revelation-centred view of revealed religions such as Judaism, Islam, and Christianity.
 In the former, it is the personal experience of learning from, and dealing with, personal suffering and adversity, that is paramount and which possesses authority; in the latter, it is faith that some written work or works is or are a sacred revelation from the supreme deity one believes in which is paramount, combined with a belief that this supreme deity has appointed or authorized some mortal being or beings, or some Institution, as their earthly representative, and who thus possess authority.

 In essence, conventional philosophy seeks to find certain and particular causes for what exists, and to express certain general principles, by and through which knowledge and understanding of Reality, and existence, and thus wisdom, may be said to be obtained.